-A3.
+- A4.
 Paragraph B3.3.8(a) specifies that "the entity has no ability to withdraw, stop or cancel the payment instruction".
+This seems very restrictive.
+For example, we question whether the fact that a system permits the cancellation of a fraudulent transaction should affect the accounting classification of all other transactions on that system.
+It is also operationally complex.
 For many UK payment systems, the point at which there is no ability to cancel a payment (Time Cancellation "TC") is subsequent to the issuance of the payment instruction (Time of Instruction "TI").
-We are aware of a number of operational complexities in this context, including:

-- a) TC varies by type of electronic payment system. - b) For each electronic payment system TC may vary by instructing bank. - c) TC could also be subject to individual circumstances related to factors such as what time of day both TI and TC occurred. - d) Entities are likely to use multiple electronic payment systems depending on their business needs, and may have more than one banking relationship. - A4.
+We are aware of a number of operational complexities in this context, including: - a) TC varies by type of electronic payment system. - b) For each electronic payment system TC may vary by instructing bank. - c) TC could also be subject to individual circumstances related to factors such as what time of day both TI and TC occurred. - d) Entities are likely to use multiple electronic payment systems depending on their business needs, and may have more than one banking relationship. - A5.
 An example of this would be the BACS system, one of the highest volume electronic payment processing systems in the UK.
 Once a payment instruction is issued, BACS has an approximate three-day processing cycle but entities have an approximate one-day window for cancellation, the exact timing of which varies depending on which bank is used.
-This complexity may be costly to implement in operational and accounting systems.
-Initial stakeholder feedback suggests that delaying the derecognition of financial liabilities, until the electronic payment can not be cancelled, does not provide users with significantly better information for decision making. - A5.
-We recommend that the accounting should aim to provide a simple and practical method of managing and recording transactions that have only a short duration.
+This complexity is likely to make the proposed option costly to implement in operational and accounting systems.
+Where an option is to be provided as a practical expedient, this extra cost appears disproportionate to any benefit gained. - A6.
+In our view the accounting should aim to provide a simple and practical method of managing and recording transactions that have only a short duration.
 Electronic payments have a short settlement period and a cancellation window which is even shorter.
-Further, we are informed by preparers and accounting firms, the cancellation feature is seldom used.
-Cancellations are also subject to financial penalty.
-This suggests that for many electronic payments the most appropriate criterion is one that allows derecognition of the liability settled by electronic payment system at the point the instruction for the payment is made.
-We think such an approach will be readily understood by users, and will avoid disruption and improve consistency amongst preparers. - A6.
+Further, we are informed by preparers and accounting firms that it is rare for such payments to be cancelled.
+Cancellations are subject to financial penalty, and considerable practical barriers including the resource impact of cancelling and reperforming batch payment runs, and relationship management issues with other suppliers expecting payment in the cancelled batch.
+This suggests that for many electronic payments the most appropriate option is one that allows derecognition of the liability settled by electronic payment system at the time the instruction for the payment is made.
+The date of instruction is easily identifiable, and, as it does not vary by settlement system or banking provider, would allow for consistent application by all entities.
+We think such an approach will be readily understood by users and will avoid disruption and improve consistency amongst preparers.

+- A7.
+However, should the IASB proceed with the existing proposals, we recommend that the criteria regarding cancellation at paragraph B3.3.8a be removed or, failing that, modified to read "no practical ability to withdraw, stop or cancel...". - A8.
 The proposals in the ED would create the need to record short term accounting entries (receivables or cash-in-transit) for the brief period between the payment instruction and the point at which cancellation is no longer possible.
 This is operationally complex and would provide little benefit to users of accounts.
-Our proposed solution avoids the need to decide whether cash moving through the settlement system represents cash-in-transit or a receivable, eliminating another potential source of diversity in practice.
+Our proposed solution above avoids the need to decide whether cash moving through the settlement system represents cash-in-transit or a receivable, eliminating another potential source of diversity in practice.